sxyu/avatar/README.md

 ### Getting model data

-Please get the data from me via email sxyu (at) berkeley.edu.
-(This is not allowed to be shared so I am not putting the link here).
-Then put it in this directory:
-`<smplsynth-repo-root>/data`

-So that the following exists:
-`<smplsynth-repo-root>/data/avatar-model/skeleton.txt`
+*New*: Please see github releases for instructions on how to get the data

 ## License
 Apache 2.0